strachowski/Swift-cfenv/README.md

      ])
  ```

- Once the Package.swift file of your application has been updated accordingly, you can import the `CloudFoundryEnv` module in your code:
+ Once the Package.swift file of your application has been updated accordingly, you can import the `CloudFoundryEnv` and `Configuration` modules in your code:

 ```swift
 import Configuration